alper/alpernl/content/posts/highlights-for-crucial-conversations/index.md

 > These five tools can be easily remembered with the acronym STATE.
 It stands for:
 >
->  â€¢    Share your facts
+>  •    Share your facts
->  â€¢    Tell your story
+>  •    Tell your story
->  â€¢    Ask for others’ paths
+>  •    Ask for others’ paths
->  â€¢    Talk tentatively
+>  •    Talk tentatively
->  â€¢    Encourage testing
+>  •    Encourage testing

 > To make matters worse, this strategy creates still another self-fulfilling prophecy.
 We’re so anxious to blurt out our unflattering conclusions that we say things in extremely ineffective ways.
 Then, when we get bad results (and we are going to get bad results), we tell ourselves that we just can’t share risky views without creating problems.
 So the next time we’ve got something sticky to say, we’re even more reluctant to say it.
 We hold it inside where the story builds up steam, and when we do eventually share our horrific story, we do so with a vengeance.
 The cycle starts all over again.